Installing Magento 1 on Hypernode

 With a new Hypernode comes a standard Magento installation.
 The default Magento installation is located in the

-In order to this default Magento installation, run the following command:
+In order to remove this default Magento installation, run the following command:

 n98-magerun --root-dir=/data/web/public uninstall --installationFolder=/data/web/public --force